-Marek Reuter joined the Department of Accounting in 2018 as an Assistant Professor, after defending his PhD at the University of Innsbruck.
-In 2019 he was awarded a Wallander scholarship for his dissertation.
-Marek is also an affiliated researcher at the Mistra Center for Sustainable Markets (MISUM).
+Marek Reuter joined the Department of Accounting in 2018 as an Assistant Professor and is also an affiliated researcher at the Mistra Center for Sustainable Markets (MISUM).
+In 2019 his PhD thesis on social and environmental accounting practices (written at the University of Innsbruck) was awarded a Wallander scholarship for his dissertation.

 Primarily, Marek’s research focuses on the institutionalization and organizational implications of contemporary social and environmental accounting frameworks.
-He has, for example, studied the political nature of sustainability reporting standard setting or the nexus between environmental management practices and ‘green’ organizational identity.
+He has, for example, studied the political nature of sustainability reporting standard setting or the nexus between environmental management practices and conceptions of responsible corporate 'Self'.
 His research approach is strongly coined by qualitative methods and constructivist methodology.

-Marek also has broad teaching experience in the area of management control, cost accounting, or the supervision of Bachelor and Master theses.
+Marek has broad teaching experience in the area of management control, cost accounting, or thesis supervision on the Bachelor, Master and PhD level.
 Furthermore, he has developed and taught liberal education related courses in context of the business school.

 NDH301 – Management Control for Retail Management (Course Director)